 Electronic Controls for Power Wheelchairs

-Powered wheelchairs are operated through easy-to-use electronic controls.
+Power chairs are operated through easy-to-use electronic controls.
 Hoveround's joystick controllers are easily adjusted to suit the specific driving needs of each individual user.

-In general, the power chair controller: showing the charging port of the controller
+In general, the power chair controller:

 - turns the power wheelchair motor on and off